kaygun/2022-Fall-388E/README.md

 ## Final Project

 The final project is worth 40 points and will be evaluated on your final project notebook.
 You may work with a team, but no larger than 3 students.
-You must open a separate repository with your team and submit th e link via e-mail with the subject ``MATH388E Final Project Link'' by April 11th.
+You must open a separate repository with your team and submit th e link via e-mail with the subject ``MATH388E Final Project Link'' by November 14th.
 In that proposal git repository, put a jupyter notebook with

 * The title of the project
 * The list of team members (names and student numbers)